Everybody is Somebody in Maumee

 - Rotation schedule to teach reading in kindergarten and first grade to provide differentiated instruction and maximize learning time.

 Wayne Trail Elementary School is an educationally unique two-grade level building of both fourth and fifth grade students.
 When students enter Wayne Trail, they enter with a feeling of true community.
 We focus on building positive relationships with students and families from day one.
 These relationships continue to build for the two full years as we have adopted a "looping" model, where teachers teach the same students for two successive years.
 Our caring teachers also work in teams to collaborate to best meet students' needs.
 This allows our highly qualified and dedicated educators to know the students' strengths and challenges to capitalize on maximum student performance.
-This safe and close-knit learning environment has also been enhanced with our P.B.I.S. (positive behavior interventions and supports) program, where students get recognized and rewarded for making the right choices.
+This safe and close-knit learning environment has also been enhanced with our PBIS (positive behavior interventions and supports) program, where students are recognized and rewarded for making the right choices.

 - Wayne Trail offers a wide variety of hands-on and relevant learning opportunities throughout the year.
 For instance, our cutting-edge MakerSpace allows students to be creative, innovative and learn with both high-tech (S.T.E.A.M. activities, robotics, 3D modeling, graphic designing, and computer programming) and low-tech materials (Legos, Keva blocks, and other building materials).
 All students have a Google Chromebook to utilize throughout the day to extend their learning.
 We host themed weeks, such as Hockey Week, Serve Week and Diversity Week to make learning experiences authentic and memorable.